-Great Ashby is a new estate and Great Ashby Community Church is a new Church.

-We are still learning what it means to be part of a community that is just starting up.
+Great Ashby is a new estate and Great Ashby Community Church is a newish Church.
+So, we are still learning what it means to be part of a community that is just starting up.

 We get involved in the community centre, the school and local community groups because we believe it's our responsibility to be part of making living in Great Ashby a life affirming experience.